Discover 5 Ways to Increase Blood Flow to the Brain

 - Infusions made from sage.

 It’s vital that you keep in mind this affirmation: smoking, being overweight and stress are three of the greatest enemies of your brain health.
-You must know that tobacco, for example, stimulates the adrenal glands in order to release the adrenal hormone upon entering the bloodstream in the form of nicotine.
+A study from the Journal of Pharmacological Sciences found that smoking cigarettes alters the increase of cerebral blood flow mediated by nitric oxide and has an impact on the progression of Alzheimer’s disease.

 4. Do brain exercises every day

-How are your “brain muscles” doing?
 In order to increase the blood flow to your brain, you must also exercise its cognitive functions.
-Memory, curiosity, daily interest, motivation… All of this will establish new connections between the neurons and, little by little, it will create more tissue, more structures resistant to the passing of time and potential illnesses that you can suffer from.
+Memory, curiosity, daily interest, motivation… All of this will establish new connections between the neurons and, little by little, it will create more tissue, more structures resistant to potential illnesses that you can suffer from.

 Therefore, don’t hesitate to learn new things every day.
-You can read, sign up for classes and discover what the “online” world of the Internet can offer you in order to improve your memory and your concentration.
-It’s very helpful for your brain health.
+You can read, sign up for classes, keep a diary and write down your thoughts, and discover what the world can offer you in order to improve your memory and your concentration.

 5. The power of positive emotions

-Daily stress, anxiety or viewing things from a negative or fatalistic point of view can alter the neurochemistry of the brain, and as a result, produce cortisol and increase the adrenaline levels in your blood… All of this causes fluctuations in the cerebral circulation and it can have serious consequences if it goes on for a long time.
+Daily stress, anxiety or viewing things from a negative or fatalistic point of view can alter the neurochemistry of the brain, according to a study published in Neuropsychopharmacology.
+This can cause fluctuations that threaten your brain circulation.

 - Keep a sense of humor.
-Speak about your joys!
+Talk about your joys!

 - Practice relaxation techniques such as yoga… All this will help you be connected with yourself and live in the present, valuing what’s truly important.

 - Develop your social relationships; enjoy your friends and your family… Don’t just sit at home!